Wandalen/wTools/module/core/genfile_core/docs/feature/004_parameter_collection.md

 ### Design

-`Parameters` wraps a collection of `ParameterDescriptor` instances.
-It provides a `list_mandatory()` method returning names of all parameters marked mandatory, which the generation layer uses to detect missing values before rendering.
+The parameter collection wraps a list of parameter descriptors.
+It provides a method returning the names of all parameters marked mandatory, which the generation layer uses to detect missing values before rendering.
 The collection supports the builder pattern for construction.

 ### Cross-References